lablup/backend.ai/.github/CONTRIBUTING.md

 [GitFlow](https://danielkummer.github.io/git-flow-cheatsheet/index.html) (we use
-"feature/", "hostfix/" prefixed branch names) and [GitHub Flow](https://guides.github.com/introduction/flow/) (we don't use a separate "develop" branch and just use PRs)
+"feature/", "hostfix/" prefixed branch names) and [GitHub Flow](https://guides.github.com/introduction/flow/) (we don't use a separate "develop" branch and just use PRs) to take advantages from both without complication that hurts agility.

 Documentation